-Se-Jong Pattern – Instructor Preview & Insights
+Se-Jong Pattern – Preview & Insights

 TKDCoaching’s TKD Patterns Hub provides instructors with clear teaching insights, coaching cues, and step-by-step guidance for every ITF pattern.
 This page offers an instructor-focused preview of Se-Jong, highlighting key technical details, common errors to watch for, and practical coaching ideas you can apply immediately in class.